Life As an Ophthalmologist

 - Develop treatment plans based on patients’ histories and goals, the nature and severity of disorders, and treatment risks and benefits.

-Things an Ophthalmologist Should Know How to Do
+What an Ophthalmologist Should Know

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.